Controlling Fake News by Tagging: A Branching Process Analysis: Limit proportions of Branching process

 \textbf{Remarks:} \textbf{(i)} Depending on the irreducibility of the process, the probability that the process converges to $(\psi^*, \psi^*)$ or $ (\psi^*, 0)$ could be zero; \textbf{(ii)} In the standard irreducible multiple type BP $(X(t), Y(t))$, it is well known that $X(t)/(X(t) + Y(t))$ converges to $1/(1 + v_y)$ a.s., where $[1, v_y]$ is the (unique) left eigenvector corresponding to the unique largest eigenvalue of the generator matrix, $A$ (e.g., \cite[Theorem 2, pp. 206]{athreya}).
 By the direct verification, one can show that the solution of \eqref{Eqn_theta_star} and that of the following fixed point equation:

 are connected by $\beta^* = 1/(1 + v_{ y})$.
 Thus, it is interesting to note that even with population dependency as in \eqref{Eqn_Gen_matrix}, the limit proportions are given by the eigenvector.
-However, the eigenvector is now obtained through a fixed-point equation~\eqref{Eqn_gv}.
+However, the eigenvector is now obtained through a fixed-point equation~\eqref{Eqn_gv}. \Arxivtwo{(iii) In the above Theorem, we implicitly assume that $m_f\eta_u > 1$, and we skipped to mention it in the published work.}{}

 \Arxivtwo{